Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Abstract

 \section{Abstract}

-In this paper, we propose a new class of lattices constructed from polar codes, namely polar lattices, to achieve the capacity $\frac{1}{2}\log(1+\SNR)$ of the additive white Gaussian-noise (AWGN) channel for any signal-to-noise ratio (SNR).
-Our construction follows the multilevel approach of Forney \textit{et al.}, where on each level we construct a capacity-achieving polar code.
-The component polar codes are naturally nested, thereby fulfilling the requirement of the multilevel lattice construction.
-We prove that polar lattices are \emph{AWGN-good}, in the sense that the error probability (for infinite lattice decoding) vanishes for any fixed volume-to-noise ratio (VNR) greater than $2\pi e$.
+In this paper, we propose a new class of lattices constructed from polar codes, namely polar lattices, to achieve the capacity $\frac{1}{2}\log(1+\SNR)$ of the additive white Gaussian-noise (AWGN) channel.
+Our construction follows the multilevel approach of Forney \textit{et al.}, where we construct a capacity-achieving polar code on each level.
+The component polar codes are shown to be naturally nested, thereby fulfilling the requirement of the multilevel lattice construction.
+We prove that polar lattices are \emph{AWGN-good}.
 Furthermore, using the technique of source polarization, we propose discrete Gaussian shaping over the polar lattice to satisfy the power constraint.
-The proposed polar lattices permit low-complexity multistage successive cancellation decoding.
 Both the construction and shaping are explicit, and the overall complexity of encoding and decoding is $O(N\log N)$ for any fixed target error probability.